Israel says attack should be "wake-up call" for Egypt

 Israel has repeatedly complained about poor security in the Sinai following the overthrow of Egypt's former president, Hosni Mubarak, last year.

-A demilitarised Sinai is the keystone of the historic 1979 peace deal between the two countries.
+A demilitarized Sinai is the keystone of the historic 1979 peace deal between the two countries.

 But for the past year there has been growing lawlessness in the vast desert expanse, as Bedouin bandits, jihadists and Palestinian militants from next-door Gaza fill the vacuum, tearing at already frayed relations between Egypt and Israel.